bashtools/mokctl/README.md

 #### For Linux Operating Systems

+Either [Podman](https://podman.io/) or [Docker](https://www.docker.com/get-started) must be installed frst.
+If both are installed `mokctl` will choose Podman.

-If your distribution enables cgroups v2 then it must be disabled - only Fedora 31/32 do this right now, so for Fedora do:
+If your distribution enables cgroups v2 then it must be disabled.
+Only Fedora do this right now, so for Fedora 31 or 32 do:

 ```bash
 grubby --update-kernel=ALL --args="systemd.unified_cgroup_hierarchy=0"